Effective Interest Rate (EIR)—What Does it Mean and How do You Calculate it?

 Why is EIR higher than the advertised interest rate?

-Typical interest rates only look at how much interest you are charged.
+Typical interest rates only look at how much interest you are charged for a loan.
 If you’re taking a $4,000 loan at 5% interest per annum, you should expect to pay a total of $200 in interest each year.
 But EIR considers all other factors.

 For example, if there’s an administrative fee or processing fee, you could effectively be paying more than that.